 Who doesn’t love the story of Rudolph the red-nosed reindeer?
 Rudolph and the other reindeer have become an integral part of every child’s Christmas.
 Without the magical reindeer, how would Santa get around the world in one night?

 When we were thinking of fun Christmas crafts to make this holiday season, we wanted to show some love for the reindeer.
 So, we came up with a simple way to make a reindeer out of toilet paper rolls – after all everyone has toilet paper rolls around the house.
 We love a craft that uses supplies that are easy to find and especially ones that can be found in the recycling bin.

 9 toilet rolls or paper towel/wrapping paper rolls cut down to 4 inches in length

 brown acrylic paint

 brown pom poms and 1 red pom pom

 white craft glue

-When all the antlers are made, it’s time to attach them to the reindeer bodies.
-Use the thumb tack to poke a little hole about 1/4 inch from the top of the toilet paper roll – this is where the antler will go.
+When all the antlers are made, it’s time to attach them to the reindeer’s bodies.
+Use the thumbtack to poke a little hole about 1/4 inch from the top of the toilet paper roll – this is where the antler will go.

 Now that Rudolph and his team are complete they are ready to play some reindeer games.
-When my daughters were younger they totally would have been playing with these reindeers all December long.
-Now that their older I think this team of reindeer will hang out on my sideboard, waiting for my nieces and nephews to come over and play with them.
+When my daughters were younger they totally would have been playing with these reindeer all December long.
+Now that they’re older I think this team of reindeer will hang out on my sideboard, waiting for my nieces and nephews to come over and play with them.